piber20/FastKarts-for-Rebuilt/README.md

 - This directory contains integrated add-on files which have been modified for use within this gamemode.

 ./server.cs
-- This file is required for the gamemode to run, and the gamemode itself is listed in the gamemode.txt which executes this file as a result.
+- This is the first file that is executed when the gamemode starts.

 # Contributing
-The gamemode is at a "completed" state, but you can still help by fixing bugs or adding some quality-of-life features.
-Feel free to create pull requests and we'll take a look at it!
+Feel free to report issues or submit pull requests.

 # License
-This gamemode is published under GNU General Public License 3.0.
+This gamemode was published under GNU General Public License 3.0.

 In short: